avitorio/outstatic/apps/web/outstatic/content/docs/introduction.md

 Collections form the structure of your website, so you probably won't be creating them often.
 When you log in to your Outstatic dashboard for the first time, you'll be asked to create a **Collection**.

-Collections are organised as folders in your Github repository under the following path:
+Collections are organised as folders in your GitHub repository under the following path:

 `/outstatic/content/{collection}`